andnp/chatmodes/code.chatmode.md

 2. Locate and assess existing tests (`findTestFiles`).
 3. First incremental code+test cycle.
 4. Repeat small test-backed cycles as needed.
+5. Commit your changes with `git_commit` using a clear, conventional commit message.
-5. Final doc review & adjust if public behavior changed.
+6. Final doc review & adjust if public behavior changed.
-6. Final quality gates: `problems` and `runTests`.
+7. Final quality gates: `problems` and `runTests`.

 # Closing Routine
 **CRITICAL: Conclude every session by persisting knowledge.** This ensures that insights, preferences, and work summaries are captured for future AI agents, improving continuity and context.